cns-iu/bbsrc/DEPLOYMENT.md

 BBSRC can be deployed in multiple ways, but for our purposes we will describe how it is deployed using Docker.

+See the [Production Branch](https://github.com/cns-iu/bbsrc/blob/production/README.md) for another way to deploy.

 ## System Requirements

     - node